Blendify/blender-manual/blender_docs/manual/advanced/keymap_editing.rst

 See `bpy.ops.wm <https://docs.blender.org/api/current/bpy.ops.wm.html>`__ for a complete list.

-Each of these operators has a ``data_path`` setting to refrence the property to change.
+Each of these operators has a ``data_path`` setting to reference the property to change.

 To find the ``data_path`` basic Python knowledge is needed.